data-intuitive/quarto-d2/README.md

 - `echo`: Whether to echo the original diagram code in the output.
   Default is `false`.

-You can also replace the contents of the block with an external d2 file using the `file` parameter.
+You can also replace the contents of the block with an external D2 file by using the `file` parameter. `file` must be an existing file ending in a “d2” or “txt” file extension.
 Other parameters related to rendering and embedding diagrams include:

 - `folder`: Folder where the generated diagram will be saved.
 If not provided, the image will be embedded inline in the document (HTML